joshsj/dsa/notes/hash-tables.md

 found, the value is stored, else the backing array is resized and its items reinserted to minimises previous collisions.

 When accessing the structure, the array must be walked in the same fashion.
 The "needle" key is hashed and reduced to its index, then each key stored from this index is compared to the needle directly until an equal value is found (or not).

 By comparing unhashed keys, collisions are removed from the equation.

+## Double Hashing

+Double hashing follows the same approach as linear probing, but uses a subsequent hash function to calculate the offset from the colliding index, instead of the walking algorithm.

+This avoids the problem of clumping with linear probing, which is statistically likely (apparently).
+A common choice is {{#math}}1 + \frac{K}{M} \mod{(M - 1)}{{/math}}.